anuragteapot/Image-API/README.md

 Image API to upload and generate image URL in realtime

 # Important
-Needs secure connection to allow camera :(
+Needs secure connection to allow camera :( <br>
-If you not have secure connection use this on localhost. :)
+If you not have secure connection use this on localhost. :)  <br>

 # Installation
 Step 1: Download Master Branch <br>